our trainingLearn about our Community CPR/AED classes and other rapid response training recommendations for the general public.

-St John Rescue has a 26 foot Power Cat Marine Rescue Boat.
-The vessel is used for assisting in water rescue and quick response to remote beaches and bays along the shores of St. John.
-The Marine Rescue Unit has a USCG Merchant Marine Master Captain License Captain.
-The Captain is supported by fellow USCG licensed captains and crew.
+St John Rescue has a 26 foot Power Cat Marine Rescue Boat as well as a 31 foot RIB.
+These vessels are used for assisting in water rescue and quick response to remote beaches and bays along the shores of St. John while utilizing surface and underwater assets.
+The Marine Rescue Unit has USCG licensed captains who are supported by fellow USCG licensed captains and crew.
 The unit trains every week to ensure proficiency with all tools and emergency medical supplies on board.
 St. John Rescue Marine Unit can communicate and be of assistance to any agency in the Virgin Islands including US Coast Guard, NPS, and VITEMA.

 St. John Rescue has specialized training for extrication.
 The specialized unit within the organization trains monthly under the direction of certified members.
 The Organization’s “Jaws of Life” are Holmatro hydraulic rescue tools used by our team to assist in vehicle extrication during crashes, as well as from other confined spaces.
 There are many different types of attachments that can assist the responding unit with their mission.

 We offer monthly training for the Extrication Unit.
 If you are knowledgeable in this area, or are interested in learning, please consider joining us as a Responding or Supporting Member.

 High Angle Rappelling unit